Rotorua

 You are in for some hours of walk and you will see some nice animals, birds, reptiles, etc...which another zoo cannot offer.

-Go to see the pictures we took. back to top
+Go to see the pictures we took, See also our other page entirely dedicated to our Zoo experiences. back to top

 Kelly Talton's Antarctic Encounter(2007)